msjimc/GeneMatrix/Program/README.md

 ## Downloading the zip file

-First click on the program file (circularMT.zip in the table above) which will take you to a new page, on the upper right hand corner click on the icon of a tray with an arrow pointing to it (Figure 1).
+First click on the program file (Genematrix.zip in the table above) which will take you to a new page, on the upper right hand corner click on the icon of a tray with an arrow pointing to it (Figure 1).
 This will then start the download which will ultimately prompt you to either save it or open the zip file (Figure 2).

 ![figure 1](images/figure1.jpg)